 At Wales, we take a restorative approach to discrimination to support the development of all students’ knowledge and understanding as a means of overcoming discrimination.
 We also emphasise the importance of impact over intent in all cases of discrimination so that all students and staff feels supported.

-For further information about how Wales High School aims to develop its provisions for diversity and inclusion, or support with any questions, please contact our Equality lead, Mr. Crossley at [email protected]
+For further information about how Wales High School aims to develop its provisions for diversity and inclusion, or support with any questions, please contact our Personal Development lead, Mrs Feerick at [email protected]

 It is important at Wales to provide all students with a culturally rich curriculum and develop a level of racial literacy to empower students in their understanding of race and racism in society so that they can feel confident in their understanding of the world around them and the variety of different people and cultures students may experience in their lives.
 We believe that all students and staff should be able to see themselves reflected within the curriculum we teach and feel valued within our school community but also feel confident to challenge discriminatory behaviours in productive ways.